“Last Christmas I gave you my heart, but the very next day…”

 You got the point there.

-With any of the above greetings, feel free to use them in your chat support if they fit your company’s style and philosophy.
+With any of the above greetings, feel free to use them in your website chat support if they fit your company’s style and philosophy.

-In conclusion, I would like to say that we had a great fun crafting these chat messages.
+In conclusion, I would like to say that we had a great fun crafting these web chat messages.
 Perhaps you can come up with something similar for your next corporate event?